julianmak/NEMO-related/docs/compilation_notes/packages.rst

   I would do ``ldd ncdump`` (or wherever ``ncdump`` was installed if the directory has not been added to ``$PATH``) and check that ``libnetcdf``, ``libhdf5`` and ``libz`` really does point to where you think it should point to.

-  I had a problem with not having the m4 package, which I just installed as the installation commands above, with the binaries found from ``wget ftp://ftp.gnu.org/gnu/m4/m4-1.4.10.tar.gz``.

-  Do the ``ldd`` and ``which`` commands to check which things are being pointed to.
 If the HDF5 and zlib libraries are not pointed to correctly, then consider manually adding the flags ``CPPFLAGS=-I$BD/install/include LDFLAGS=-L$BD/install/lib`` to the ``./configure`` commands.
 These variables along with ``LIBS`` need to be specified when building a static build as well (replacing the appropriate flags).

+  I had a problem with not having the m4 package, which I just installed as the installation commands above, with the binaries found from ``wget ftp://ftp.gnu.org/gnu/m4/m4-1.4.10.tar.gz``.

 This should be it!
 Try ``./install/bin/nc-config --all`` and/or ``./install/bin/nf-config --all`` to see where everything is configured.
 The